top of page

 Plein Air Painting in Scotland

-Exploring the Royal Botanic Gardens, there was a quaint little waterfall tumbling between the yellow rocks under a little bridge.
+Exploring the Edinburgh Royal Botanic Gardens, there was a quaint little waterfall tumbling between the yellow rocks under a little bridge.
 The soft roar of the water and the distant birds were the only two sounds to be heard in this tranquil place.
 I crouched down – the ground was wet and there were no decently shaped/sized rocks to sit on – and painted where I stood.

 Tree Study – West Side